Analytic Extended Dynamic Mode Decomposition: Conclusion

 \section{Conclusion}

-We have developed a simple EDMD-type method that reveals the spectral properties of the Koopman operator in spaces of analytic functions.
-This is done through orthogonal Taylor projections in RKHS of analytic functions, onto a subspace spanned by an orthonormal basis of monomial functions.
-The method was shown to yield excellent performance to capture the spectral properties of the Koopman operator in case of dynamics with hyperbolic equilibria.
-This method has therefore the potential to improve existing Koopman operator-based methods in various contexts such as control theory, stability analysis, parameter estimation, (phase) model reduction, and spectral network identification, to list a few.
+Analytic EDMD is a simple EDMD-type method that reveals the spectral properties of the Koopman operator in spaces of analytic functions.
+The method relies on orthogonal Taylor projections in RKHS onto a subspace spanned by an orthonormal basis of monomial functions.
+It is shown to yield excellent performance to capture the lattice-structured spectrum of the Koopman operator and the corresponding analytic eigenfunctions in the case of dynamics with hyperbolic equilibria.
+In particular, the method does not suffer from spectral pollution and can reach arbitrary accuracy on the spectrum with a fixed finite dimension of the approximation, even if no data points are taken from the neighborhood of the equilibrium.
+In addition, analytic EDMD is complemented with theoretical convergence results and upper bounds on the spectrum estimation error.

-We envision several research perspectives that should complement this preliminary work.
-Approximation errors are only due to the empirical computation of the inner product with a finite number of data points.
-This error should be studied and bounded in terms of sample complexity.
-Moreover, the performance of the method with different Taylor-type kernels could be investigated.
-Similarly, the use of rescaled kernels should be considered and could possibly address the main limitation of the method in the computation of the Koopman eigenfunctions beyond the radius of convergence of the Taylor series.
+We envision several research perspectives that could complement this work.
+First, analytic EDMD could be extended to limit-cycle dynamics which are also associated with a block-triangular structure of the Koopman operator, or could be adapted to high-dimensional dynamics by using the kernel trick.
+Moreover, its performance could be further investigated through tighter error bounds, convergence rate characterization, and noise robustness analysis.
+On the same line, future work could provide prediction error bounds similar to those obtained in \cite{Worthmann_kernel_errors}.
+The method could also be combined with optimization or machine learning techniques for a proper choice of kernel and tuning of kernel parameters.
+Finally, one could investigate the potential of analytic EDMD to improve existing Koopman operator-based methods in various contexts such as control theory, stability analysis, parameter estimation, isostable reduction, and spectral network identification.